 If the Clerk uses a separate financial system to receipt taxes and fees on wills, the secondary receipting system receipt totals for the day’s probate collections were entered into FAS.

+2. Using the court’s records management system, conduct a search for final inventories filed during the audit period and test a sample of no more than ten to determine if additional taxes were properly calculated, billed, and receipted (Section 58.1-1717, Code of Virginia).

 Liabilities/Trust Funds